Hopp-Murithi/Hopp-Murithi/README.md

 # 💫 About Me:
-🔭 I’m  working on a simple social media platform(snappy😍)<br>I’m currently learning software engineering😍<br>💬 Ask me about anything javaScript(MERN stack)<br>💬Reach me through hoppmurithi@gmail.com<br>⚡ Fun fact :The first programmer was the daughter of a mad poet
+🔭 I’m  working on a tutorials' repo  site(Tutorials_API)<br>🌱 I ocassionally write on medium😍<br>💬 Ask me about anything javaScript(MERN stack)<br>💬Reach me through hoppmurithi@gmail.com<br>⚡ Fun fact :The first programmer was the daughter of a mad poet

 <!--START_SECTION:waka-->